visdesignlab/upset-app/upset.md

 # The Original UpSet

-**This page is the “project page” for the original UpSet version and it's immediate derivative, UpSet2.**
+**This page is the “project page” for the original UpSet version and its immediate derivative, UpSet2.**

 UpSet is focused on creating task-driven aggregates, communicating the size and properties of aggregates and intersections, and a duality between the visualization of the elements in a dataset and their set membership.